 When is the $800 franchise tax due for a new LLC?

 Your first payment lands on the 15th day of the fourth month after filing Articles.
 Form in January, pay by May 15.
-Subsequent years require payment by April 15.
-Missing the deadline triggers penalties and interest under Form 3522 requirements.
+Subsequent years require payment by April 15 for calendar-year entities, though confirm against current FTB instructions each year as deadlines track the federal calendar.
+Missing the deadline triggers penalties and interest; use FTB Form 3522 to make the payment (search "3522" on the FTB forms page for the current year's version).